Samanthapv/Samantha-Pinos-mpv/README.md

 - Run `npm start` in project directory to start the Express server on port 5000
 - `cd client` and run `npm start` to start client server in development mode with hot reloading in port 3000.

+_This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._